Merge sort: Analysis

-In sorting n objects, merge sort has an average and worst-case performance of O(n log n).
-If the running time of merge sort for a list of length n is T(n), then the recurrence relation T(n) = 2T(n/2) + n follows from the definition of the algorithm (apply the algorithm to two lists of half the size of the original list, and add the n steps taken to merge the resulting two lists).
+In sorting n objects, merge sort has an average and worst-case performance of O(n log n) comparisons.
+If the running time (number of comparisons) of merge sort for a list of length n is T(n), then the recurrence relation T(n) = 2T(n/2) + n follows from the definition of the algorithm (apply the algorithm to two lists of half the size of the original list, and add the n steps taken to merge the resulting two lists).
 The closed form follows from the master theorem for divide-and-conquer recurrences.

 The number of comparisons made by merge sort in the worst case is given by the sorting numbers.
 These numbers are equal to or slightly smaller than (n ⌈lg n⌉ − 2⌈lg n⌉ + 1), which is between (n lg n − n + 1) and (n lg n + n + O(lg n)).
 Merge sort's best case takes about half as many iterations as its worst case.